 Christina Bruni our web mistress holds an M.S. in Library and Information Science from Pratt Institute, Brooklyn.

 Her memoir Left of the Dial (2015) is her first book.
-Her second book is Working Assets: A Career Guide for Peers available for pre-order on Amazon.com today with an on-sale date of October 9, 2022.
+Her second book is Working Assets: A Career Guide for Peers available for sale on Amazon.
 She contributed a chapter, “Recovery is Within Reach” to Benessere Psicologico: Contemporary Thought on Italian American Mental Health.

 Please visit: https://www.christinabruni.com.